 If three laps or more have been completed by the leader of the race and all other active riders on the same lap as the leader, but less than two-thirds of the original race distance, rounded down to the nearest whole number of laps, then the race will be re-started according to Art.
 1.23.4 ii).

-If it is found impossible to re-start the race, then the results will count and only half points will be awarded for the Championship.
+If it is found impossible to re-start the race, then the results will count and Championship point awarded as follow: